jitsi/handbook/docs/dev-guide/iframe.md

 });
 ```

+#### subject

-* **subject** - Sets the subject of the conference.
+Sets the subject of the conference.

 This command requires the new subject to be set as the argument.

 ```javascript
 api.executeCommand('subject', 'New Conference Subject');
 ```

+#### toggleAudio

-* **toggleAudio** - Mutes and unmutes the audio for the local participant.
+Mutes / unmutes the audio for the local participant.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleAudio');
 ```

+#### toggleVideo

-* **toggleVideo** - Mutes and unmutes the video for the local participant.
+Mutes / unmutes the video for the local participant.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleVideo');
 ```

+#### toggleFilmStrip

-* **toggleFilmStrip** - Hide or show the filmstrip.
+Hide or show the filmstrip.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleFilmStrip');
 ```

+#### toggleChat

-* **toggleChat** - Hide or show chat messaging.
+Hide or show chat messaging.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleChat');
 ```

+#### toggleShareScreen

-* **toggleShareScreen** - Start or stop screen sharing.
+Start or stop screen sharing.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleShareScreen');
 ```

+#### toggleTileView

-* **toggleTileView** - Enter or exit the tile view layout mode.
+Enter or exit the tile view layout mode.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleTileView');
 ```

+#### hangup

-* **hangup** - Concludes or ends the call.
+Ends the call.

 No arguments are required.

 ```javascript
 api.executeCommand('hangup');
 ```

+#### email

-* **email** - Changes the local email address.
+Changes the local email address.

 This command requires the new email address as the single argument.

 ```javascript
 api.executeCommand('email', 'example@example.com');
 ```

+#### avatarUrl

-* **avatarUrl** - Changes the local avatar URL.
+Changes the local avatar URL.

 This command requires the new avatar URL to be set as the single argument.

 ```javascript
 api.executeCommand('avatarUrl', 'https://avatars0.githubusercontent.com/u/3671647');
 ```

+#### sendEndpointTextMessage

-* **sendEndpointTextMessage** - Sends a text message to another participant through the data channels.
+Sends a text message to another participant through the data channels.

 ```javascript
 api.executeCommand('sendEndpointTextMessage', 'receiverParticipantId', 'text');
 ```

+#### setLargeVideoParticipant

-* **setLargeVideoParticipant** - Displays the participant on the large video display.
+Displays the participant on the large video display.

-  The particpant ID (Jid), if specified, is displayed on the large video.
+The particpant ID, if specified, is displayed on the large video.
 If no argument is passed, the participant to be displayed on the large  video is automatically selected based on the dominant/pinned speaker settings.

 ```javascript
 api.executeCommand('setLargeVideoParticipant', 'abcd1234');
 ```

+#### setVideoQuality

-* **setVideoQuality** - Sets the send and receive video resolution.
+Sets the send and receive video resolution.

 The resolution height setting is implemented using a single argument.

 ```javascript
 api.executeCommand('setVideoQuality', 720);
 ```

+#### muteEveryone

-* **muteEveryone** - Mute all meeting participants.
+Mute all meeting participants.

 This command can only be executed by the meeting moderator.
 No arguments are required.

 ```javascript
 api.executeCommand('muteEveryone');
 ```

+#### startRecording

-* **startRecording** - Starts a file recording or streaming session using passed parameters:
+Starts a file recording or streaming session using passed parameters:

   - **RTMP streaming** - Recording mode set to **`stream`** with an **`rtmpStreamKey`**.
 The **`rtmpBroadcastID`** value is optional.